brndnmtthws/brndn-io/content/posts/failing-upwards/index.md

 Survivorship bias often gets discussed as a cautionary tale.
 For example, someone might point out a person's or company's success, and another will retort with, "But that's just survivorship bias!"

-What's rarely discussed is how to internalize survivorship bias in an actionable way.
+What's less discussed is what to do with survivorship bias once you take it seriously.
 If you _know_ that most success stories (whether in business, investing, dating, or even the actual lottery) are primarily the result of luck rather than skill, how can you use this information to your advantage?

 To generate a return in life, we need to take risks, and the reward is generally proportional to the risk undertaken and the probability of success.
-If success in any endeavor is primarily a matter of luck, there are several strategies we can employ to increase our "luckiness":
+If success in any endeavor is primarily a matter of luck, a few things can tilt the odds and make you "luckier":

 - **Place many small bets**: Follow a variation of the [martingale strategy](https://en.wikipedia.org/wiki/Martingale_(betting_system)), which involves placing lots of small bets successively, adjusting your approach based on what you learn each time.
 - **Increase your opportunities**: Diversify your bets to take advantage of non-correlation.
 This idea forms one of the core principles of [modern portfolio theory](https://en.wikipedia.org/wiki/Modern_portfolio_theory)-don't put all your eggs in one basket.